ctruong0615/LOL25GOLD/README.md

 |             0 |    15953.8 |       -90.7236 |           1.56813 | 0.424682 |
 |             1 |    16043.4 |        90.8434 |           2.78862 | 0.575424 |

-Above displays some interesting aggregates that may be useful in our analysis.
-Here, we groupby firstdragon in our cleaned dataset and calculuate the mean of the statistics with numeric values.
-When examing each of the columns with one another, we are able to easily see at a first glance that teams that secure the first dragon are, on average, in the lead in terms of gold, elemental dragons slain, and wins.
-This could potentially show that securing the first dragon of the game can typically put a team ahead of gold, and will greatly support a team in winning a match.
+Above are some interesting aggregates that may be useful in our analysis.
+Here, we groupby firstdragon in our cleaned dataset and calculate the mean of the statistics with numeric values.
+When examining each of the columns with one another, we are able to easily see at a first glance that teams that secure the first dragon are, on average, in the lead in terms of gold, elemental dragons slain, and wins.
+This could potentially show that securing the first dragon of the game can typically put a team ahead of gold and will greatly support a team in winning a match.

 ## Assessment of Missingness
 ### NMAR Analysis
 Within the entire dataset, there seem to be several columns that are not missing at random (NMAR), which include `goldat20`, `opp_goldat20`, `goldat25`, and `opp_goldat25`.
 These values can be NaN, even when `goldat10` and `goldat15` are not.
 That is because it is possible for the game to end before this time.
 I would argue that the true values here should be the values at the time the game ended.
 This means the true values should typically be smaller values, making the missingness dependent on the values.

 ### Missingness Dependency
 This section uses permutation tests to determine whether or not the missingness of `golddiffat10` depends on two different columns, that being `league` and `side`.
-For both of the permutation tests, the test statistic chosen is Total Variance Distance (TVD) and the significance level that is chosen is 0.5.
+For both of the permutation tests, the test statistic chosen is Total Variance Distance (TVD), and the significance level that is chosen is 0.5.

 To start off, `golddiffat10` will be tested with `league` to demonstrate that the missingness in `golddiffat10` is dependent on `league`.

-We establish a null hypothesis and alternative hypothesis.
+We establish a null hypothesis and an alternative hypothesis.
 **Null Hypothesis:** The distribution of `league` when `golddiffat10` is missing is the same when `golddiffat10` is not missing.
 **Alternative Hypothesis:** The distribution of `league` when `golddiffat10` is missing is ***not*** the same when `golddiffat10` is not missing.